microsoft/autogen/website/docs/ecosystem/agentops.md

 - **Analytics Dashboard:** Monitor high level statistics about agents in development and production
 - **Public Model Testing**: Test your agents against benchmarks and leaderboards
 - **Custom Tests:** Run your agents against domain specific tests
-- **Time Travel Debugging**: Restart your sessions from checkpoints
+- **Time Travel Debugging**:  Save snapshots of session states to rewind and replay agent runs from chosen checkpoints.
 - **Compliance and Security**: Create audit logs and detect potential threats such as profanity and PII leaks
 - **Prompt Injection Detection**: Identify potential code injection and secret leaks